goeva-lab/found/README.md

 # found: HiDDEN implementation

-this package implements a method for refining case-control labels in sc-RNAseq data, as decribed in [Goeva et al, 2024](https://doi.org/10.1038/s41467-024-53666-8)
+this repository provides an implementation of a method for refining case-control labels in sc-RNAseq data, as decribed in [Goeva et al, 2024](https://doi.org/10.1038/s41467-024-53666-8)

+## R bridge

+an R package providing high-level bindings to the python package is provided, for more documentation on it, please see [`./R/README.md`](./R/README.md). documentation below is all regarding the python package.

 ## disclaimer